Sampson-Lee/SIB-Net/README.md

 # SIB-Net
-## Statement ⚓
+## Introduction ⚓
-It is the primitive implementation for SIB-Net, which considers three relations for context-aware emotion recognition. 🔥 This repository includes modules details, data preprocess, training strategy and confusion analysis. 💗
+It is the primitive implementation for SIB-Net, which considers three relations for context-aware emotion recognition.

-It would be helpful for your reimplementation or following, although I am not sure. 😅 You know, figuring out from HUNDREDS of THOUSANDS of experimnets files is struggling and confusing. 💢
+It would be helpful for your reimplementation or following.

-Anyway, fighting !!!
-I will continue to update this repository, if you need. 💋 But it takes time :).

 ## Citation 🌹
 ```